 Scored assessment is available for MSL30118 Certificate III in Laboratory Skills.

 Students wishing to receive an ATAR contribution for VCE VET Laboratory Skills must undertake scored assessment.
-This consists of three coursework tasks, worth 66 per cent of the overall study score, and an end-of-year examination which is worth 34 per cent of the overall study score.
+This consists of three coursework tasks, worth 66% of the overall study score, and an end-of-year examination which is worth 34% of the overall study score.

-Scored assessment is based on the units 3 and 4 sequence of MSL30118 Certificate III in Laboratory Skills.
+Scored assessment is based on the Scored Units 3 and 4 sequence of VCE VET Laboratory Skills.

 Materials for scored assessment

-VCE VET Laboratory Skills Assessment Plan Template and Sample (January 2019)
+VCE VET Laboratory Skills Assessment Plan Template and Sample will be published shortly

 Examination specifications, past examinations and reports